dragonflyoss/Dragonfly2/README.md

 Provide efficient, stable, secure, low-cost file and image distribution services to be the best practice and standard solution in the related Cloud-Native area.

+## Introduction

+Dragonfly is an open source intelligent P2P based image and file distribution system.
+Its goal is to tackle all distribution problems in cloud native scenarios.
+Currently Dragonfly focuses on being:

+- Simple: well-defined user-facing API (HTTP), non-invasive to all container engines;
+- Efficient: CDN support, P2P based file distribution to save enterprise bandwidth;
+- Intelligent: host level speed limit, intelligent flow control due to host detection;
+- Secure: block transmission encryption, HTTPS connection support.

+Dragonfly is now hosted by the Cloud Native Computing Foundation (CNCF) as an Incubating Level Project.
+Originally it was born to solve all kinds of distribution at very large scales, such as application distribution, cache distribution, log distribution, image distribution, and so on.

 ## Features

 - Implement P2P files distribution with various storage types (HDFS, storage services from various cloud vendors, Maven, Yum, etc.) through a unified back-to-source adapter layer.